 The Division of Humanities and Fine Arts at UC Santa Barbara is proud to announce a set of summer courses under the Creative Computing Initiative, generously supported by alumnus Ross Dowd (Class of 1994, English and Political Science).
 The initiative encourages undergraduate students to develop more technical literacy in an increasingly computerized world but also to forge more personal, imaginative, and critical connections to computationally based media and technology.
 Through this new initiative, students are invited to explore a series of connected courses focused on digital technologies and their contexts.

-Music 109CA Introduction to Creative Audio Production
+MUS 109CA Introduction to Interactive Audio

 Instructors: Kramer Elwell and Raphael Radna